142-1105, Narmada, Red Sun City, Estate of Subsector Duke Darius Ingersoll

 Atopia sighed in frustration as she explained the effects of Sonophim Robosi.
 “So you see,” she concluded, “I really don’t remember meeting you or what we discussed.”

 “Devilish!” he exclaimed.
 “But it’s no great matter.
 I asked you to accompany me on a hunting trip to Ussan.
-I don’t really have a crew for my safari ship, but I’ve had a devil of a time finding a short-term engineer.
+I don’t really have a crew for my safari ship, and I’ve had a devil of a time finding a short-term engineer.
 I can handle the rest, of course, but I can’t be on the bridge and in engineering at the same time.”

 “If you’ve got room for four tons of cargo,” she replied, “I will be happy to accompany you.”